 What You'll Find On This Page

-Travel Croatia Guide: 10 Things to Do in Pula, Croatia
+Travel Croatia Guide: 10 Things To Do In Pula, Croatia

 Written by travel writer Laura Lynch

 There is a strong Roman influence in Pula’s history, evidenced by the largely intact Roman coliseum that dominates the center of the city.
-The arena is an assuming presence in Pula.
-You can see its stone walls from almost any point in the city.
+The arena is an assuming presence in Pula, its stone walls visible from almost any point in the city.
 This three-level coliseum may be much smaller than the one in Rome, but it is no less impressive.
 The Arena was built in the 1st century AD and was used until the 5th century for gladiatorial fights and other mass spectacles.

-Temple of Augustus
+Admire The Temple Of Augustus

-Triumphal Arch of Sergius
+Visit The Triumphal Arch Of Sergius

-Also built in the 1st century, the Triumphal Arch of Sergius is a monument erected to honor the members of the Sergii family who fought and died in a battle between Octavian’s Roman army and Mark Antony’s Egyptian-Roman army — a battle in which Octavian and the Sergiis were triumphant.
+Also built in the 1st century AD, the Triumphal Arch of Sergius is a monument erected to honor the members of the Sergii family who fought and died in a battle between Octavian’s Roman army and Mark Antony’s Egyptian-Roman army, a battle in which Octavian and the Sergiis were triumphant.

-The Twin Gate
+Stroll Through The Twin Gate

-Not far from the Arena is one of the old city gates that was built in the 2nd century AD.
+Not far from the Arena is one of the old city gates that were built in the 2nd century AD.
 It’s called the Twin Gate because there are actually two gates side by side.
 Rumor has it that the double gates were necessary to allow more townspeople into the city during gladiator fights and other major town events.